clevkelz/UFOs/README.md

 ### Recommendations for Future Development
 -	Expand the time frame in which to draw results.
 If the purpose of the page is to demonstrate whether UFOs exist, having a short time can limit the results.
 -	Incorporate results from other areas of the world.
 All of the results are from the United States.
-Although it could make data formatting more challenging if results are captured in different formats, having a more global view can strengthen the quality of the information.
+Although it could make data formatting more challenging if the information is captured in different formats, having a more global view can strengthen the quality of the tool